 It is also super fun for me to take photos of the pets for their people to enjoy and connect with whilst they are away.
 The record keeping is makes it fun house and petsitting for me.
 I know how much it means to the people who entrust me with their beloved pets to see them being loved and cared for.

 This is Cobba the Guinea Pig who’s life I staved by extending my stay in Madrid when his person had to stay away longer than expected.
-I gave him daily Reiki treatments.
+I gave him daily Reiki treatments as part of my house and petsitting, and yes, it is possible to do that.
 It was quite amazing to see him improve, even though he had heart disease.
 For a few weeks I simply held him on my body, day and night.

 Housesitting for pets with challenges

 Gorgeous Henry on the south coast of England, he has only one eye and loves beach walks with his buddy Dex.